-To prevent this type of simple avoidance scam, the tax office instigates a seven-year rule on gifts with regard to inheritance tax.
+Unfortunately, you can’t just give your money and house away in the months before you die and hope that it doesn’t become subject to IHT.
+Neither can you sell your house for £1 to your grandson and get away with not paying the right amount of tax.To prevent this type of simple avoidance scam, the tax office instigates a seven-year rule on gifts with regard to inheritance tax.
 Almost anything you gave away in the seven years before your passing is 100% liable to inheritance tax.

-£3,000 worth of gifts each year.
+- £3,000 worth of gifts each year.
 This can also roll-over to £6,000 in a second year if not used.

-£5,000 for the occasion of a child’s wedding or £2,500 for a grandchild’s happy day.
+- £5,000 for the occasion of a child’s wedding or £2,500 for a grandchild’s wedding day.

 - Money to help the living costs of a child (under 18), elderly dependant or ex-spouse.

-Money from your surplus income (additional money once all your living costs are paid for).
+- Money from your surplus income (additional money once all your living costs are paid for).
 A good example of this is regularly putting money in a grandchild’s savings account.

-One important area which cannot be worked around is that of housing – you cannot simply give away your house for it to be lived in, nor sell it for less than market value to a relative.
+One important area which cannot be worked around is that of housing – you cannot simply give away your house for it to be lived in, nor sell it for less than its market value to a relative.
 This is especially true if you plan to remain living there.

 If you do pass your house on to a relative and remain in situ, you must:

-Pay rent to the new owner of the house, again at market value.
+- Pay rent to the new owner of the house, again at market value.

-Properly document and legalise all transactions.
+- Properly document and legalise all transactions.

-The difficulties in transferring hands of a home in this way, plus the level of trust required, are such that usually it isn’t worth doing.
+The difficulties in transferring hands of a home in this way, plus the level of trust required, are such that it usually isn’t worth doing.

 Giving away a home to avoid inheritance tax on property has issues beyond the usual seven-year period.
-If you give away your house (for substantially less than market value) and continue to live in it (for less rent than market value) then it will count for inheritance tax no matter how many years have passed.
+If you give away your house (for substantially less than the market value) and continue to live in it (for less rent than the market value) then it will count for inheritance tax no matter how many years have passed.